mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 ## Enable and deploy Kaptain using the DKP CLI

-Follow these steps to enable Kaptain in air-gapped and non air-gapped environments from the DKP CLI:
+Follow these steps to enable Kaptain in air-gapped and networked environments from the DKP CLI:

 1. Enable Kaptain to deploy to [your existing Managed and Attached clusters][existcluster] with an `AppDeployment` resource.